Winston-Salem, also known as the City of Arts and Innovation, has a population of more than 300,000 and is located in Forsyth County, NC.

 Newcomers to Winston-Salem enjoy its mild winters and moderate year-round climate.
 Located roughly halfway between Washington, DC and Atlanta, GA, the average annual rainfall is about 42 inches and snowfall accumulations are rare.
-You can take a look at the current local weather report courtesy of the Winston-Salem Journal.

 A Place of Higher Learning